Normal Pressure Hydrocephalus (NPH)

-Normal pressure hydrocephalus (NPH) is a condition that is caused by an abnormal accumulation of cerebral spinal fluid in the ventricles (cavities) of the brain.
-Cerebral spinal fluid is a clear liquid that cushions the spinal cord and brain, protecting them from damage.
-When people have NPH, they have an excess of cerebral spinal fluid because their bodies cannot properly drain and absorb the fluid.
+Normal pressure hydrocephalus (NPH) is a condition that is caused by an abnormal build up of cerebrospinal fluid (CSF) in the ventricles (cavities or spaces) of the brain.
+Cerebrospinal fluid is a clear liquid that circulates around the brain and spinal cord, cushioning and protecting them from damage.
+When people have NPH, they have an excess of cerebrospinal fluid because their bodies cannot properly drain and absorb the fluid.
 This fluid build-up can harm the brain.

 What causes normal pressure hydrocephalus (NPH)?

 The exact cause of normal pressure hydrocephalus (NPH) is not clear.
 In most cases of NPH, the cause of the buildup of cerebrospinal fluid (CSF) is unknown.
 However, in some cases, NPH can occur as a result of other conditions that affect the brain including:

 What are the symptoms of normal pressure hydrocephalus (NPH)?

 There are three classic symptoms of normal pressure hydrocephalus (NPH):

 - Difficulty walking.
 This problem can be mild or severe.
 In many cases, people with NPH have trouble picking up their feet.
 Some describe it as feeling like their feet are stuck to the floor.
 This can lead to a shuffling walk and problems going up stairs and curbs.
 It also increases the risk of falling.